7RRRYANNN7/Product-Copier/README.md

 2. The repo now ships with a default backend base of `https://product-copier.onrender.com` in `public/api-config.js` (and mirrored in `docs/api-config.js`) so the GitHub Pages build works immediately with that deployment.
 Change this value if you host the backend elsewhere.
 3. You can still override the value at runtime via **Settings → API Settings**.
 The saved value is persisted in `localStorage`.
 4. When running the bundled Express server locally (non-static), the app falls back to the same origin instead of the Render URL so local scraping works without reconfiguration.
+5. Use `npm run sync:docs` to regenerate the `docs/` folder from the latest `public/` sources before pushing.
+The GitHub Actions workflow also runs this script so Pages always receives an up-to-date static bundle.

 > Note: The included GitHub Actions workflow publishes **only** the `docs/` directory to Pages so visitors land on the static build with the preconfigured API base.
 If you make front-end changes under `public/`, remember to mirror them to `docs/` before pushing.